How to get from Siargao to Manila

 Step 1: Siargao to Surigao by Ferry

-The first ferry for this option is a ferry from Siargao to Surigao.
+The first leg of this route is a ferry from Siargao to Surigao.

 Step 2: Surigao to Cebu by Ferry

-Ferries from Siargao dock at Macapagal Port in Surigao City.
+Ferries from Siargao dock at Eva Macapagal Passenger Terminal in Surigao City.
 This is also the port where you will take the second ferry for this trip.

-There are three ferry operators with trips from Surigao to Cebu.
+You can choose from three ferry operators that take trips from Surigao to Cebu.

 Step 3: Cebu to Manila by Ferry